jax-ml/jax-ai-stack/docs/digits_vae.md

 +++ {"id": "3DwMBvoksOmG"}

-In this network we had one output per class, and the loss function was designed such that once trained, the output corresponding to the correct class would return the strongest signal, thus predicting the correct label in upwards of 95% of cases.
+This kind of network has one output per class, and the loss function is designed such that once the model is trained, the output corresponding to the correct class would return the strongest signal, thus predicting the correct label in upwards of 95% of cases.

+To create a VAE with Flax NNX, we will use similar building blocks - subclassing [`flax.nnx.Module`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/module.html#flax.nnx.Module), stacking [`flax.nnx.Linear`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/nn/linear.html#flax.nnx.Linear) layers, and adding a rectified linear unit activation function ([`flax.nnx.relu`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/nn/activations.html#flax.nnx.relu)).
+A VAE maps the input data into the parameters of a probability distribution (`mean`, `std`), and the output is a small probabilistic model representing the data.

-In this VAE example we use similar building blocks to instead output a small probabilistic model representing the data.
-While classic `VAE` is generally based on convolutional layers, we use linear layers for simplicity.
-The sub-network that produces this probabilistic encoding is our `Encoder`:
+Note that the classic VAE is generally based on convolutional layers, this example uses linear layers for simplicity.

+The sub-network that produces this probabilistic encoding is the `Encoder`:

 ```{code-cell}
 :id: Hj7mtR5vmcGr